StackStorm/st2contrib/packs/vadc/README.md

 ## BSD Status Sensor

-This pack includes a sensor to monitor errors reported by the Services Director, and a rule which then reports those errors to ChatOps.
+This pack includes a sensor to monitor errors reported by the Services Director.

-The Sesnor monitors your vTM status through the monitor/instance API.
+The Sensor monitors your vTM status through the monitor/instance API.
 Any errors which appear in the status of a vTM trigger alerts which can then be processed by rule.

+###Rules

+*bsd\_chatops*
 If you have ChatOps enabled, then take a look at the rule and modify it to suit your needs.
 Then enable the rule with:

 ```
-st2 rule enable vadc.bsd_monitor
+st2 rule enable vadc.bsd_chatops
 ```

-Alternatively you can edit rules/bsd_monitor.yaml and set:
+Alternatively you can edit rules/bsd_chatops.yaml and set:
 ```
   enabled: true
 ```

+*vtm_fail_maintenance*
+This rule can be used to enable a "maintenance" TS automatically when all nodes have failed in a pool.
+It gets triggered by the BSD Sensor when the error\_level is error, and the failed\_nodes is not empty.

+It only enabled the maintenance rule on vservers which use the failed pool as their default.

 ## Actions Included